Skip to content

 1. Surround yourself and ask for help

-Your partner and/or family
+Your partner and/or your family

-• take care of the baby;
+• taking care of the baby;

-• manage meals;
+• managing meals;

-• to do the housework;
+• doing housework;

-• be there for you.
+• being present for you.

-Your midwife and other healthcare professionals
+Your midwife and other health professionals

 Support groups

-2. Enjoy breastfeeding
+2. Experiencing breastfeeding well

 • adopt a balanced diet;

-• rest as soon as possible.
+• rest whenever possible.

-3. Resume physical activity
+3. Resuming physical activity

 • walking;